dotnet/docs/docs/core/tutorials/with-visual-studio-mac.md

 ---
 # Tutorial: Create a .NET Core console application using Visual Studio for Mac

-This tutorial shows how to create and run a and .NET Core console application using Visual Studio for Mac.
+This tutorial shows how to create and run a .NET Core console application using Visual Studio for Mac.

 > [!NOTE]
 > Your feedback is highly valued.
 There are two ways you can provide feedback to the development team on Visual Studio for Mac: